AlonBS/Ray_Tracer/README.md

 		This means that the height define the caps of the cylinder. box <min_bound_v3> <max_bound_v3> - Define an axis aligned box with minimum vertex at min_bound and max vertex at max_bound. transformed just like any other object.
 Also supports textures. cone <center_v3> <minCap_f> <maxCap_f> - Defines a cone centered around the center point, where maxCap and minCap define top and button caps of the cone.
 This means that its fairly easy to decide wheather its a single cone (where maxCap or minCap == 0) or double cone, or inifinite etc.).
-It is assumed that maxCap > minCap. transformed just like any other object.
-Also supports textures.
+It is 			assumed that maxCap > minCap. plane <texture-pattern_e> - Creates a plane passing through the origin(0,0,0) and allinged as XZ plane (that is, with normal (0,1,0).
+		Ofcourse this can be tranformed like anyother object to achieve various types.
+Notice that this plane is infinite. texture-pattern will define how a texture should be applied to this plane, if indeed this is a textured plane.
+Options are:
+		"R" - Repeated pattern.
+(Only the fraction part of the intersection point will be taken) "MR" (Default) - Mirrored repeated pattern.
+Same as before, but will be mirrored when integer part it odd.
+		"CE" - Clamp to edge.
+For values greater than 1 or smaller than 0, the value will be clamp to [0,1].
-	vertex <pos-v3> - Creates a single vertex, we can later be used to create a triangle. vertexNormal <pos-v3> <norm-v3> - Defined a vertex as before, but also defined the surface normal.
+		Note that scale for this object can be used to strech the texture, as it won't have any other effect "physically" vertex <pos-v3> - Creates a single vertex, we can later be used to create a triangle. vertexNormal <pos-v3> <norm-v3> - Defined a vertex as before, but also defined the surface normal.
 		Note the vertecies defined in this way are completely indepetnted of vertecies defined using the